FusionCache/docs/docs/kvfind/kvfind.md

 <br/>

-### Operator
+## Operators

-The operator is mandatory.
+The operator is mandatory and defines which comparison to perform.
 It can be one of:

   - `==`
   - `>`